BSc Forensic Science Salary in India: Scope, Top Colleges & Fees

 Crime Reporter/Journalist

 If a BSc Forensic Science graduate has a passion for crime and writing, then a Crime Reporter/Journalist is a great pick.
 Since the crime rate is alarmingly rising, media houses have a huge demand for Crime Reporters/Journalists.
 By having a graduate degree in Forensic Science, the individuals will have the basic knowledge and terminology which are frequently used in crime reports.
-Most crime reporters also have to work with legal authorities such as police and lawyers, so having a background will help to boost their careers.
+Most crime reporters also have to work with legal authorities such as police and lawyers, so having a background will help boost their careers.

 Crime Reporters/Journalists should have good communication skills.
-A good relationship should always be maintained with police and local authorities so that they are informed regarding any breaking crime news.
+A good relationship should always be maintained with the police and local authorities so that they are informed regarding any breaking crime news.

 Forensic Psychiatrist

 After graduating with a degree in BSc Forensic Science, individuals can opt for a career as a Forensic Psychiatrist.
-Having a base knowledge of law and assessing crime-related scenes through BSc Forensic Science, individuals will be able to work well as Forensic Psychiatrist.
+Having a base knowledge of law and assessing crime-related scenes through a BSc Forensic Science, individuals will be able to work well as a Forensic Psychiatrist.
 Along with working with patients, Forensic Psychiatrists are also often called by courts and the judicial system to assist in criminal cases.

 Also Read: